 I am not a supporter nor a critic of Vladimir Putin.
 But I do find him, his journey to power and his life fascinating, as I’m sure you will too.
 Thank you for your support, and I hope you enjoy my debut novel.

 Jennifer Ciotta is the author of I, Putin, which won Honorable Mentions at the New York Book Festival & Hollywood Book Festival, 2012.
 In March 2014, the book hit the Amazon Kindle Top 100 Best Seller lists for Historical Russian Fiction and Alternative History.
 I, Putin is her debut novel.
+She is also the author of the No Bulls**t Guide to Self-Publishing, which hit the Amazon Kindle Top 100 Best Seller list for Education & Reference in April 2014.
 Besides her writing career, she is a book manuscript editor at Pencey X Pages.
 She holds a master’s degree in creative writing and Russian studies from the Gallatin School at New York University.
 She served as a Peace Corps volunteer in Estonia from 2000 to 2002.